yjh891114/Assessing-robustness-of-conclusion-from-a-star-shaped-network-meta-analysis-through-imputation/README.md

 # **Assessing robustness of conclusion from a star-shaped network meta-analysis through imputation**

-The repository contains materials to reproduce results of the manuscript "A method for assessing robustness of the results of a star-shaped network meta-analysis under the unidentifiable consistency assumption" that is in progress.
+The repository contains materials to reproduce results of the published manuscript "A method for assessing robustness of the results of a star-shaped network meta-analysis under the unidentifiable consistency assumption".

 This repository contains: